If getting Wi-Fi coverage right across your home is a constant battle, a mesh system is the answer to your connectivity woes.

-Man alive, the Multy X hardware is as ugly as its name.
-The twin pack tested here is pretty bulky and the units themselves will win no awards for beauty.
+The Multy X hardware is as ugly as its name.
+The twin pack tested here is pretty bulky and the units themselves win no awards for beauty.
 The impression given by these devices is that they're aimed at people who aren't bothered about looks but want a specific feature set.

 To that end the Multy has four Ethernet sockets.
 One is used to connect to your cable/ADSL or fibre router, so canât be used for anything else, and is clearly marked as such.
-This will be excellent if youâre using it to connect to an AV system and need to wire in things like an Apple TV, Shield or games console.
+This will be excellent if youâre using it to connect to an AV system and need to wire in things like an Apple TV, Nvidia Shield or games console.
 There wonât be massive speed advantages to this, but you might find it useful if devices themselves struggle to get a strong signal.

-To set the Zyxel Multy X up is really no different to the way you setup the Google Wifi.
-There's an app which is reasonably easy to find â make sure you search "Zyxel Multy".
+Set up is straightforward.
+There's an app which is reasonably easy to find â make sure you search "Zyxel Multy."
 One thing we noticed was that the app setup is done per phone, this means that if you switch phones you won't be able to configure the system unless you reset it.

-Multy supports Amazon Alexa, which lets you disable the guest network, switch off groups at bedtime â aimed at keeping kids in line â and perform a speed test.
+Multy supports Amazon Alexa, which lets you use voice to disable the guest network, switch off groups at bedtime, and perform a speed test.
 Itâs handy if youâre building a smart home but youâll need to register for a Zyxel account before it will work.

 There is a nice signal strength meter too, which can help you position your second device at just the right distance from the primary.
 Try and get the second somewhere that it can talk to the first, but still give your mesh network more range.

 Like many of these products, Multy has a guest network option in the app too.
-There are options to add devices to either a parental timer, with scheduling to cut off access at set times.
+There are options to add devices to a parental timer, with scheduling to cut off access at set times.
 There's also a more instant "block" button for situations where you need to stop a device's access to the net.